Tanuj-joshi/Flowers-Classification-using-Pytorch/README.md

 1) Load and preprocess the image dataset
 2) Train the image classifier on your dataset
 3) Use the trained classifier to predict image content

+##### Note: The full dataset can't be uploaded here in Github due to space limitation.
+To get full dataset of 102 flower categories can be obtained here, https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html